mui/material-ui/docs/src/pages/components/timeline/timeline.md

 **Note:** This component is not documented in the [Material Design guidelines](https://material.io/), but Material-UI supports it.

-## Simple timeline
+## Basic timeline

-Simple timeline showing list of events.
+A basic timeline showing list of events.

-{{"demo": "pages/components/timeline/SimpleTimeline.js"}}
+{{"demo": "pages/components/timeline/BasicTimeline.js"}}

 ## Right aligned timeline